What to Expect and How to Care for a Newborn’s Umbilical Cord

 Formation of the Belly Button

 Contrary to popular belief, there is no way to predict if your baby’s belly button will be an “innie” or an “outie.”
 And there is no umbilical cord care that will help either way.
 And there is no way to change a baby’s navel by attempting to remove the baby’s umbilical “stump” prematurely.
-Also, do not tape a coin or other flat object to the baby’s navel in effort to prevent an outie.
+Also, do not tape a coin or other flat object to the baby’s navel to prevent an outie.

 Umbilical cord care can be broken down into two main thoughts: Keep it dry and don’t pick at it.
 Nature will take over.
 But in the rare case of umbilical cord care that you suspect you do need to clean or if there is a complication, call your doctor and see what they recommend.